Kazakh ex-president's party set to retain hold on power in Sunday's vote

 President Kassym-Jomart Tokayev, handpicked by Nazarbayev as his successor in 2019, is also a senior member of the Nur Otan political party which controls 84 of 107 seats in Kazakhstan’s lower house.

-None of the party’s four competitors in the race has openly criticised Nazarbayev or Tokayev, focusing their fire on lower-level officials and their policies instead.
+None of the four other parties running in the election has openly criticised Nazarbayev or Tokayev, focusing their fire on lower-level officials and their policies instead, an arrangement that government critics say is meant to create an illusion of pluralism.

-The Nationwide Social Democratic Party, the main opposition party in the oil-rich Central Asian nation, is boycotting the vote.
-Another opposition party has failed to secure official registration ahead of the vote.
+The Nationwide Social Democratic Party, the main opposition party in the Central Asian nation, is boycotting the vote.
+Another opposition movement, the Democratic Party, failed to secure official registration ahead of the vote.

+A few dozen members and supporters of the latter rallied at a square in Kazakhstan’s biggest city Almaty on Sunday, shouting “Boycott!” and “Nazarbayev go away!” but were quickly surrounded by police who detained about 30 people.

 Also, in an attempt to modernise the system without relinquishing his party’s tight grip on power, Tokayev has overseen the introduction of quotas for women and under-29s in political parties’ candidate lists.